So, this weekend I did a thing!

 ###############################################

-or If none of the two options above have been set-up, the script will request user input username and password.
+If none of the two options above have been set up, the script will request user input for username and password.

-It is also possible to change the API end-point URL; there is no need right now as the script has been design for the latest version of the API end-point (v6.0), and this functionality is reserved for future use.
+It is also possible to change the API endpoint URL; there is no need right now as the script has been designed for the latest version of the API endpoint (v6.0), and this functionality is reserved for future use.

 apiEp="https://api.ionos.com/cloudapi/v6"